SetThuHan/Converting-CSV-to-JSON-and-XML-format/README.md

-# Converting-CSV-to-JSON-and-XML-format
+#Run easily in terminal
 Note: Use Python3